-SANDAG and MTS are building new bus stations and installing traffic signals near Scripps Memorial Hospital and on the UC San Diego campus.
-Four new SuperLoop stations will be constructed: on the east and west sides of Medical Center Drive, and the north and south sides of Voigt Drive near Scripps Hospital.
-New traffic signals will be installed at Voigt Drive at Scripps Hospital, and on Gilman Drive (at Scholars/Osler, Library Walk, Myers, and Russell) incorporating transit signal priority to allow SuperLoop buses to move through traffic more efficiently and maintain schedule reliability.
-View construction area map.
+In September 2013, SANDAG and MTS completed new bus stations and installed traffic signals near Scripps Memorial Hospital and on the UC San Diego campus.
+Four new SuperLoop stations were completed: on the east and west sides of Medical Center Drive, and the north and south sides of Voigt Drive near Scripps Hospital.

-New SuperLoop Bus Stops at UC San Diego
+SuperLoop Bus Stops at UC San Diego Gilman Footbridge

 On March 28, 2013, SuperLoop Routes 201 and 202 began pilot service to the existing bus stops at the UC San Diego Gilman Footbridge.
 Buses will stop on Gilman Drive, just south of Eucalyptus Grove Lane, at the stops currently served by MTS Routes 30 and 150, and NCTD BREEZE Route 101.
 This service improvement will help students, faculty, staff, and visitors and test the potential of creating permanent SuperLoop stops.

 SuperLoop ExpansionOn June 10, 2012, SuperLoop service expanded to communities east of Genesee Avenue, adding additional stops along Executive, Judicial, and Nobel Drives, including the Nobel Athletic Area and Library.
 The new Route 204 runs clockwise and connects with other transit services at the UTC Transit Center.